48 Free (BOM) Bill of Materials Templates (Excel – Word)

 • Copy data from a previously used BOM and transfer it to the template.
 A new BOM is created with all the data.
 This method is used for repeated projects.

 • Save formulas for the design of a product.
-This way, the bill of materials templates with already created formulas are prepared, and alterations can be made to certain dimensions to create products to specific customer requirements.
+This way, the templates with already created formulas are prepared, and alterations can be made to certain dimensions to create products to specific customer requirements.

-Alternatively, one can create a bill of materials templates that meets their project/product requirements.
-For example, take a situation where one must build a DIY TV stand; creating a bill of materials template that suits the project can go a long way in ensuring all the consumables are identified and optimally utilized.
+Alternatively, one can create a BOM template that meets their project/product requirements.
+For example, take a situation where one must build a DIY TV stand; creating a template that suits the project can go a long way in ensuring all the consumables are identified and optimally utilized.

 What Should a Bill of Materials Include